bao-project/bao-docs/source/development/contributing.rst

 Every repository must have an automated :ref:`CI pipeline <ci>` setup using GitHub Actions.
 Specifically, by adding workflow yaml files to the ``.github/workflows`` directory.
+The `CI repository
-The :ref:`CI repository <gitact_templates>` contains a number of templates as well as further instructions on how to set it up.
+<https://github.com/bao-project/bao-ci>`_ contains a number of templates as
+well as further instructions on how to set it up.

 Here are a few workflows a **maintainer** should add to the repository's :term:`CI`: